Are you a retired RN?

 The Public Health Reserve Corps (PHRC) is a group of local medical and non-medical workers who can augment Public Health as volunteers during a public health emergency or disaster.
 Some PHRC volunteers also provide important but non-emergent services to underserved populations throughout the year.
 For more information, click here.

-Professional Association Membership
+Professional Association Membership - Retired

-Washington State Nurses Association has a special fee category for retired nurses.
+Washington State Nurses Association (WSNA) has a special fee category for retired nurses.
 By maintaining your WSNA membership, you can continue to stay connected with colleagues and assist in the advancement of your profession during your retirement.
 For more information, or to join, visit www.wsna.org.

 Special Project